The first step to ecommerce business success is finding your niche specific market.

 I think it’s chaotic when a new online business starts with a hodgepodge of products that don’t relate at all.
 Having one niche category shows grit and proves your expertise.

 Be sure to stick to your niche and grow by further establishing yourself as the expert.
-As you test, you can add in a blog or social media page to further prove your authority.
+As you test, you can add in a blogging page or social media page to further prove your authority.

 If you can’t make enough sales during the validation step, it’s a good sign that you’ll have a difficult time entering that niche.